lshreyasharmal/FMS-System-AP/README.md

     b.
 Send leave to department supervisor.
     c.
 Update status of the task to ONGOING or COMPLETE.
     d.
 Generate task report (Can be saved in pdf or text format).
-    e.
-When a staffer is being assigned a task, his/her status (Busy (till when), Available, on Leave (till when)) should be visible to department supervisors/admin.
+  8. When a staffer is being assigned a task, his/her status (Busy (till when), Available, on Leave (till when)) should be visible to department supervisors/admin.
-  8.Tasks:
+  9.Tasks:
     a.
 Tasks may or may not have a completion deadline.
     b.
 Staffer reports back on his/her assigned task with one of the three statuses:
      1. NOT STARTED (default)
      2. ONGOING
      3. COMPLETE
     c.
 If status is COMPLETE then staffer should have the option to generate a task completion report.
     d.
 Task assignments and reportings must all be accompanied with a system